-2. BENCHMARK TESTS
+.
+BENCHMARK TESTS

-2.01 Benchmarks are measurements made on a loopback (Table A) or 1-way basis when the channel is known to meet all requirements.
+- 2.21 Benchmarks are measurements made on a loopback (Table A) or 1-way basis when the channel is known to meet all requirements.
 They are performed immediately following the completion of preservice tests.
-The results are recorded for later reference purposes.

-2.02 For trouble testing, benchmark-type measurements should be made and compared to the benchmarks made during preservice testing.
-Admittedly, without specified limits (allowable deviation from these benchmark test results), it will be difficult to locate small troubles.

-2.03 Section 313-120-100 lists limits and parameter tests for benchmark measurements.
-The benchmark tests are described in Section 313-110-100.

-2.04 The benchmark measurements are recommended for the following tests.
+The results are recorded for later reference purposes. - 2.02 For trouble testing, benchmark-type measurements should be made and compared to the benchmarks made during preservice testing.
+Admittedly, without specified limits (allowable deviation from these benchmark test results), it will be difficult to locate small troubles. - 2.03 Section 313-120-100 lists limits and parameter tests for benchmark measurements.
+The benchmark tests are described in Section 313-110-100. - 2.04 The benchmark measurements are recommended for the following interlocation tests: - Continuity

-- Continuity

 - 1004-Hz Loss

 - Three-Tone Slope

 - Peak-to-average ratio (P/AR).

-3. INTRAOFFICE TEST PROCEDURES
+3. ON-PREMISES TEST PROCEDURES